RyanWarner/ryanwarner.github.io/_posts/2019-02-03-project-theming.md

 Theming the tools I use everyday helps me move efficiently between projects' windows and applications.
 I can tell what project a particular instance of VSCode is without needing to read a word.

-In this post, I will detail step by step instructions to theme VSCode, Mac Folder Icons, and Slack.
+In this post, I will detail step by step instructions to theme VSCode, Mac Folder Icons, Slack, and Notion.
 If there are any tools you use not listed here, [let me know](https://twitter.com/attackrunryan).

 #### Table of Contents